-The Diploma in Dance Performance focuses on performance skills, offering students a range of diverse experiences both within the School and externally
+The Diploma in Dance Performance (Level 7) focuses on performance skills, offering students a range of diverse experiences both within the School and externally

 Secondments and professional placements are an important part of the final year of training, providing the opportunity for students to work with a dance company for up to twelve weeks of term time.
 Dancers gain industry knowledge and contacts through these secondments, which often lead to professional contracts.

 In recent years NZSD students have seconded to professional companies and choreographers such as Australian Dance Theatre, Royal New Zealand Ballet, Leigh Warren and Dancers, West Australian Ballet, Daniel Belton and Good Company, Dancenorth, Tasdance, Singapore Dance Theatre, The New Zealand Dance Company, Footnote, Java Dance Company, Shaun Parker & Company, Sarah Foster, Expressions, Sydney Dance Company and Queensland Ballet.

 Classical students in their third year may have opportunities to train at other dance institutions for several weeks.
 New Zealand School of Dance partner schools include:

 - Canada’s Royal Winnipeg Ballet School

 - Houston Ballet Academy

 These visiting programmes allow students to experience different teaching methodologies, enjoy a fresh environment and meet important dance-world contacts.

 Students have the opportunity to perform in the School’s Graduation Season, and contemporary students to create their own choreography for the Choreographic Season.
 As part of this season, students collaborate with lighting designers, costume designers, production and stage managers from Toi Whakaari: NZ Drama School.